wincent/masochist/README.md

 I wrote one [Rails]() app to rule them all.
 From then on I'd only need to update one thing (I was wrong about how easy this would be: keeping a single large Rails app up-to-date was just as painful as keeping the disparate open source projects up-to-date).

 It had a blog, a wiki, a bug tracker, a "gists" feature, a repo browser, forums, a CMS for managing product pages, Atom feeds, a short-linker.
 Everything but the kitchen sink.
-It even had a built-in [Twitter]() clone (holdover from my inherent mistrust of third-parties, I wanted even that data to live on my own server, even if it meant forgoing the network effect of doing it all on Twitter where everybody else is doing it, which is its primary value prop).
+It even had a built-in [Twitter]() clone (holdover from my inherent mistrust of third-parties, I wanted even that data to live on my own server, even if it meant forgoing the network effect -- the primary value prop -- of doing it all on Twitter where everybody else is doing it).

 It used wikitext everywhere as the markup language of choice (side note: I bet on the wrong format, and now I have thousands of documents in wikitext instead of [Markdown]()).